nsgrantham/slg-ncsu-2014-fall/README.md

 ## Introduction

-Watch Neal's introduction to SLG [here](http://www4.stat.ncsu.edu/~post/reading/index) and see `Overview.pdf` in `00-Post`, Justin's slides on an introduction to statistical learning slides (Sadly, Justin's talk is not available online because the video camera battery died halfway through, but we've learned our lesson!).
+Watch Neal's introduction to SLG [here](http://www4.stat.ncsu.edu/~post/reading/index) and see `Overview.pdf` in `00-Post`, Justin's slides on an introduction to statistical learning (Sadly, Justin's talk is not available online because the video camera battery died halfway through, but we've learned our lesson!).

 ## Schedule of talks